jamesdmorgan/jamesdmorgan.github.io/_posts/2014-03-25-introducing-continuous-integration.md

 ---
 layout: post
-title: Initial Upload
+title: Building a pipeline
-description: "Building a pipeline"
+description: "Quick overview of the kind of CI tasks i've been involved in"
 modified: 2014-03-25
 category: continuous-integration
 tags: [intro, maven, jenkins, ci]